Nikita-ctr/Library-API/README.md

 * No database migration, instead autogeneration of JPA tables.

 * Weak application testing, both unit and integration tests should be written for services and controllers.
-In addition, the task decription did not describe test coverage
+In addition, the task decription did not describe test coverage.
+And you should store your application secrets in vault storage for example

 * Service level logging, logs should be in distributed format, e.g. Spring Cloud Sleuth could be used.